JamesSaxon/jamessaxon.github.io/_posts/2021-11-04-shapes-shadows.md

 ```

 Without thinking too carefully,
-  I played with a bunch of shapes,
+  I played with a bunch of shapes in Mathematica,
-  and found some solutions that I liked for a 1&times;2 rectangle:
+  and found solutions that I liked for a 1&times;2 rectangle:

 <div class="img_set center">
   <a href="/assets/img/shapes_shadows/cont_1_2_15.png" data-lightbox="all" id="ss01" data-title="Solutions 15 and 16."><img class="thumb_soln" src="/assets/img/shapes_shadows/cont_1_2_15.png" alt=""/></a>